nmzn/pluginnode-install/README.md

   ##install_node.sh

-      This ist the main Install Script that will install the plugin Node including the external initiator.
+      This is the main Install Script that will install the plugin Node including the external initiator.

   Step 1: